NikoboiNFTB/IMDb-RePo/README.md

 # 🎬 IMDb RePo: Simple & Fast Redirect Portal

-**IMDb RePo** is a lightweight, dependency-free userscript that adds IMDb-style buttons to movie and TV pages for instant redirection to external streaming.
+**IMDb RePo** is a lightweight, dependency-free userscript that adds IMDb-style buttons to movie, TV and Episode pages for instant redirection to external streaming.
 Simple, fast, and smooth — Sailing the High Seas done right!

 ---